The Effects of Data Quality on Machine Learning Performance on Tabular Data: Discussion

-Surprisingly, the \textit{consistent representation}, \textit{target accuracy}, \textit{target class balance} and \textit{uniqueness} dimensions had very low impact on the performance of the majority of the examined algorithms.
-In contrast, adding some duplicate values into a completely duplicate-free dataset, decreasing its uniqueness, improved the performance of OPTICS significantly.
-We recommend refraining from using Agglomerative clustering when dealing with a dataset with inconsistent representations for its categorical features, as it was unable to deal with this kind of pollution.
-Overall, the k-Means/k-Prototypes algorithms, i.e., the centroid-based family, showed the most robustness regarding the six data quality dimensions.
-Nevertheless, the Agglomerative and Gaussian Mixture clustering algorithms outperformed the k-Means/k-Prototypes approaches on clean data. \PaperLong{\ If you are aware that you are not dealing with a dataset containing both categorical and numerical features, where the features may take on erroneous values, we can also safely recommend the usage of the Gaussian Mixture clustering approach.
-While it does restrict usage to datasets that are approximately drawn from a mixture of Gaussian distributions, this approach generally performed better than most of the other clustering algorithms while being more resilient against data quality issues than the similarly well performing Agglomerative clustering algorithm.}
+Surprisingly, the \textit{consistent representation}, \textit{target accuracy}, \textit{target class balance}, and \textit{uniqueness} dimensions had a very low impact on the performance of the majority of the examined algorithms.
+In contrast, adding some duplicate values to a completely duplicate-free dataset, decreasing its uniqueness, significantly improved OPTICS's performance.
+We recommend refraining from using agglomerative clustering when dealing with a dataset with inconsistent representations for its categorical features, as it could not deal with this pollution.
+Overall, the $k$-means/$k$-prototypes algorithms,~i.e., the centroid-based family, showed the most robustness regarding the six data quality dimensions.
+Nevertheless, the agglomerative and Gaussian mixture clustering algorithms outperformed the $k$-means/$k$-prototypes approaches on clean data. \PaperLong{ If the given data does not contain categorical and numerical features, where the features may take on erroneous values, we can also safely recommend using the Gaussian mixture clustering approach.
+While it restricts usage to datasets that are approximately drawn from a mixture of Gaussian distributions, this approach generally performed better than most of the other clustering algorithms while being more resilient against data quality issues than the similarly well-performing agglomerative clustering algorithm.}